-There are days that I enjoy thinking about my childhood, the good times in our small town of Romulus, the sports, the friends and school spirit what it meant to be part of the time.
+There are days that I enjoy thinking about my childhood, the good times in our small town of Romulus.
+The sports, the friends, and the school spirit, what it meant to me to be part of a team at the time, to be away from the fear of home.
 What it meant to me and what it meant to others.
 So many things I can relate to with Charles Dickens writing in the Tale of Two Cities.
 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair, we had everything before us, we had nothing before us, we were all going direct to Heaven, we were all going direct the other way – in short, the period was so far like the present period, that some of its noisiest authorities insisted on its being received, for good or for evil, in the superlative degree of comparison only“.
-More so in those four years of high school and a short time after.
-I experienced in those short 19 years the good, bad and evil.
+More so in those short 19 years the good, bad and evil.